 Why is butter so expensive ?

-Butter is expensive because a lot of milk is needed to produce one stick of butter, about 21 pounds of milk for a pound of butter.
+Butter is expensive because a lot of milk is needed to produce one stick of butter, about 32 oz of cream for a pound of butter.
 There’s also the fact that butter is used for many dishes, both sweet and savory, so there will always be demand, no matter the price.
 The cows matter too, because the quality of their milk and milkfat is directly tied to their stress levels and the quality of their feed.